lfisher447-afk/Web-/README.md

 ## 🌌 Overview

+Welcome to the ** Web Video caster but we will talk more about  "Eclipse"

-Welcome to the **Apex-Tier Eclipse Jetty Configuration Blueprint**.
+Jetty Configuration Blueprint**.
 This repository reflects a massive infrastructural overhaul, expanding standard Jetty configurations from a baseline of 23 metadata templates to a hyper-advanced, **52-node JMX (Java Management Extensions) management framework**.

 Built for extreme concurrency, deep observability, and brutal traffic conditions, this blueprint ensures low-level HTTP parsing, socket handling, and filter mappings are no longer invisible.
 Every critical subsystem is actively monitored, heavily optimized, and fully scriptable.